hengrvisal/Platformer_Game/readme.md

 ### C) Team & Contributions

 - **Ratanakvisal Heng (@hengr.visal)** - All Underwater mechanisms (Level2) including, swim physics, drown damage over time, bubble particles.
 As well as UI menu of the game, including level progressions, pause screen, and game over screen.
-- **Arunchakrey Puthyrith (@Arunchakrey)** - All mechanics of player on Land, including walking and jumping physics, land enemies "AI" (grasshopper and bear) and damage to the player, spikes and springs scripts and interaciton with player, UI for health, pickup script, speed boost script with cooldown, visual FX on player when speed boost is active, tilemap setup for level 1, camera following player character.
 - _All teammates contributed to playtesting, code reviews, prefab/scene setup, and final polish._

 ### D) Requirements Checklist